realty

 At Stéphanie and Julien’s, by Maison Kyka — a renovated Parisian penthouse with a sixties vibe in the 16th arrondissement

-At Stéphanie and Julien’s, by Maison Kyka — a renovated Parisian penthouse with a sixties vibe in the 16th arrondissement, ©Maison Kyka
+Stéphanie and Julien’s home, by Maison Kyka.
+A fully renovated Parisian penthouse with a sixties vibe in the 16ᵗʰ arrondissement, ©Maison Kyka

-If you're short on ideas or need a bit of guidance, Maison Kyka is here to help.
-Our interior design studio will work with you to create a unique space that reflects your style — with that special touch that makes all the difference.
+If you’re short on ideas or need some guidance, Maison Kyka is here to help.
+Our interior design studio will work with you to create a unique space that truly reflects your style, with that special touch that makes all the difference.

 Increase the real estate value of the property

-Renovating a property increases its appeal — and its value.
-Unlike new builds, a home that requires work has strong potential for capital gain once the renovations are complete.
-If you ever decide to sell, the property may be worth significantly more.
+Renovating a property increases its appeal, and therefore its value.
+Unlike new builds, an old home that requires work has strong potential for capital gain once the renovations are complete.
+If you ever decide to sell, the property may be worth significantly more then.

-For example, upgrading the energy efficiency of the home — and improving its energy performance rating (DPE) — is especially worthwhile, as this has a major impact on market value.
+For instance, upgrading the energy efficiency of the home – which means improving its energy performance diagnosis, known in France as the DPE) – is especially worthwhile, as it can have a major impact on market value.

 NOTE

-Any capital gain from the sale of your primary residence is completely tax-exempt — and in certain cases, it’s even possible to have two primary residences.
+Any capital gain from the sale of your main residence is completely tax-exempt.
+And in certain cases, you can even own two main residences.

-With an older property, you often have more flexibility when setting the rent, except in certain regulated areas like Paris, Lyon, or Marseille.
+With an older property, you often have more flexibility when setting the rent, except in some regulated areas like Paris, Lyon, or Marseille.

 Even with these restrictions, a well-renovated property tends to be more attractive and profitable over the long term.